Skip to main content

 Do I need to file a New York State tax return?

-Extension of time to file
+Extension to file

 Need more time to file?
-To apply for a six-month extension see Apply for an extension of time to file an income tax return.
+To apply for a six-month extension, see Apply for an extension of time to file an income tax return.

 If you’re stationed in a foreign country and qualify for an automatic two-month extension with the IRS, you automatically receive the same two-month extension with New York State.